Remember your first business?

 Why Contracts Make AI Panic

-Contracts hide risk like a toddler hides candy—sloppily, but everywhere:
+Contracts hide risk like toddlers hide candy—badly, but everywhere.

 Vague or missing data protection terms